 The King Valley Wine Region in North Eastern Victoria is a treasure trove of varietal wines.
-It has the greatest concentration of alternative varieties of any wine region in Australia.
+This region spearheaded the movement introducing Italian varieties into Australia.

 Many producers who formerly sent all of their grapes to the large wineries, both within the region and elsewhere, are now producing wine on their own account.